 - Channel partners

 Personas are not just necessary for traffic generation, lead generation, and sales acceleration.
 Buyer personas are also extremely important for your sales team.
 When you hand personas to your sales team, they should be prioritized as:

 - Secondary buyer persona

 - Negative buyer personas (the opposite of a buyer persona)

 These persona documents will help your sales team invest their resources in the right places.
 Buyer personas are the perfect solution if you have ever found yourself thinking about your sales team like, “Geez, they are really spinning their wheels and chasing the wrong kinds of clients.
 I wish there were a way to get everything on the same page across the entire company to get everyone aligned.”

 Sub-personas are important to establish.
 For example, maybe you are chasing the CEO of a company, but getting the head of operations is a good consolation prize and a good influencer.

 Adding Buyer Personas to Your Product Strategies

 Often, with small companies, a Chief Technology Officer, Head Engineer, or Co-Founder will take on the role of Head of Product.
-If your company is large enough to have the luxury of having employees in a product roles, they will love the idea of buyer personas.
+If your company is large enough to have the luxury of having employees in product roles, they will love the idea of buyer personas.
 For product roles, personas are an extension of the same type of research they develop to ensure: